 Even hardier and native plants benefit from being germinated at a constant temperature.
 Thanks to their bottom heat and high humidity, heated propagators can also be instrumental in helping cuttings to take root.
-Whatever you’re growing, a heated propagator will protect germinating plants from sudden cold snaps.
+Whatever you’re growing, a heated propagator will protect germinating plants from sudden cold snaps like we’re having at the moment.

 How to choose a heated propagator